-In the ever-evolving geopolitical landscape and cyberattacks increasing exponentially in the recent years as organizations, businesses, and nation-states not only migrate their operations online, but also shift to remote workplace environment, the importance of cybersecurity is coming to the forefront.
-As digital assets, data, and information become the new currency, the need to protect them and implement appropriate and adequate security measures is paramount.
+In the ever-evolving geopolitical landscape and cyberattacks increasing exponentially in recent years as organizations, businesses, and nation-states not only migrate their operations online but also shift to remote workplace environments, the importance of cybersecurity is coming to the forefront.
+As digital assets, data, and information become the new currency, protecting them and implementing appropriate and adequate security measures is paramount.

-Each year, VerSprite’s dedicated team of cybersecurity experts monitors new threats, hacker activities, and developments in the geopolitical and cyber world to evaluate and analyze the risks and help organizations to better prepare and protect their assets from digital threats.
-The team’s findings and recommendations are published in VerSprite’s annual critical cyberthreat report Envisions.
+Each year, VerSprite’s dedicated team of cybersecurity experts monitors new threats, hacker activities, and geopolitical and cyber world developments to evaluate and analyze the risks and help organizations better prepare and protect their assets from digital threats.
+The team’s findings and recommendations are published in VerSprite’s annual critical threat report, Envisions.

-Tony UcedaVelez, CEO and Founder of VerSprite Evolved Security Consulting and author of the threat modeling methodology PASTA, shares his insights into the key issues covered in Envisions 2022.
+Tony UcedaVelez, CEO and Founder of VerSprite Evolved Security Consulting and author of the threat modeling methodology PASTA, shares his insights into the key issues covered in the Critical Threat Report Envisions 2022.

 What is the main focus of the critical threat report this year?

-Many cyberthreat reports focus on specific parts of information security, such as ransomware or privacy.
+Many cyber threat reports focus on specific parts of information security, such as ransomware or privacy.
 At VerSprite, we felt there was one area not addressed – and that is the geopolitical risk.
-Geopolitics encompasses governments, government leaders, and political parties that are governing business and daily life for citizens, their protection, welfare, and societal views.
-All these elements affect individual and collective perceptions of political and social views, and loyalty to the governments.
+Geopolitics encompasses governments, government leaders, and political parties governing business and daily life for citizens, their protection, welfare, and societal views.
+All these elements affect individual and collective perceptions of political and social opinions and loyalty to the governments.
 They influence the operations of businesses and organizations.

 So, the Envisions report focuses on world events from a geopolitical landscape and relates them to cybercrime.
-It covers everything from ransomware to insider threats, to evolutionary technology, and emerging patterns in the internet of things.
+It covers everything from ransomware to insider threats, evolutionary technology, and emerging patterns in the internet.
 What opportunities do those provide for nation-states, individual hackers, hacker groups, and hacker syndicates to commit a crime?
-In Envisions 2022, our expert cybersecurity team analyzes those key issues and provides solutions.
+In Envisions 2022, our expert cybersecurity team analyzes those critical issues and provides solutions.

 Envisions report identifies information as the key cyberattack target of 2022.
 What was the basis for the analysis?

-Information is the new currency businesses, governments and cybercriminals are seeking.
-It became very valuable in the modern world.
-The greater and more detailed the data is, the more opportunities it provides for the sources.
-It allows businesses to attract and retain consumers, target advertising, and sell better, for example.
+Information is the new currency businesses, governments, and cyber criminals seek.
+It has become precious in the modern world.
+The more detailed the data is, the more opportunities it provides for the sources.
+For example, it allows businesses to attract and retain consumers, target advertising, and sell better.
 That’s a constructive reason.
-Data misuse poses a greater concern.
+Data misuse poses a more significant concern.

-We see information being used and manipulated to distort perceptions and beliefs, influence voting, political loyalties, and contributions.
+We see information being used and manipulated to distort perceptions and beliefs that influence voting, political loyalties, and contributions.
 Data is harvested to benefit those in power and those who employ groups to change the narrative.

-So, information use and abuse are going to be one of the major trends affecting business and government.
+So, information use and abuse are going to be one of the significant trends affecting business and government.

 What are the main threats to expect in 2022?

 This is a very complex question.
 There are many parallel threats.
-Extortion will continue to thrive, misinformation and misinterpretation will escalate, and persistence in computing environments is another threat with a myriad of threat motives.
-There are threats that are going to be the breadwinners of either hacker syndicates, individual hackers, or nation-states.
+Extortion will continue to thrive, misinformation and misinterpretation will escalate, and persistence in computing environments is another threat with many threat motives.
+Some threats will be the breadwinners of either hacker syndicates, individual hackers, or nation-states.
 These are information compromise, persistence, and account takeover.

 As mentioned prior, information is the new currency.
-Hacker syndicates collect personal, financial, healthcare, business information, etc. There is a market for everybody.
-Imagine a flea market of information exchange, where hackers sell records for a fraction of a price.
-So, the more detailed the record is, the richer the data set, and the more value it represents.
+Hacker syndicates collect personal, financial, healthcare, and business information.
+There is a market for everybody.
+Imagine a flea market of information exchange, where hackers sell records for a fraction of the price.
+So, the more detailed the description is, the richer the data set and the more value it represents.
 Collected data goes beyond basic now.
 It is not only names, addresses, and phone numbers.
-The data being harvested gets more specific: anything from hobbies, blood types, children’s information, to types of cars people drive, their finances, and affiliations.
+The data being harvested gets more specific: anything from hobbies, blood types, and children’s information to types of cars people drive, their finances, and affiliations.
 The list goes on.
-There is a lot at stake in terms of protecting data for organizations and businesses.
+There is a lot at stake in protecting data for organizations and businesses.

-Persistence is another major cyberthreat trend of 2022.
-There are threat actors that specialize in gaining unauthorized access, or persistence, to the infrastructure of a business or an organization.
-Once they are in the network, the threat actors can leverage power, defense mechanisms, they can hide their operations and wait to sell the access to the clientele.
-Organizations may not even be aware of the breaches into their systems until client actors start carrying out their operations.
+Persistence is another major cyber threat trend of 2022.
+Threat actors specialize in gaining unauthorized access, or persistence, to the infrastructure of a business or an organization.
+Once in the network, the threat actors can leverage power defense mechanisms, hide their operations, and wait to sell access to the clientele.
+Organizations may not be aware of the breaches in their systems until client actors start carrying out their functions.

 Another way cybercriminals operate is by having a foothold in platforms that lease out logical space to businesses, such as GoDaddy.
 These platforms are a perfect playground for hiding illicit activity, sending spam or phishing emails, and running malware that is a part of a bonnet.